lemicode/lemicode/README.md

 I am a developer and informatics engineer.

-- 🤝I’m looking to collaborate on Open Source projects.
+- 🤝I’m looking to collaborate on open source projects.

 ### Connect with me: